Are you looking for ways to improve your healthcare SEO?

 As websites age, things can get messy and out of control if you don’t actively keep things organized and up to date.
 For example, you may delete pages on your website.
 There’s nothing wrong with trimming page from your site, but there could still be many pages on your site linking to that page.

-If a website visitor clicks on one of those broken links, they’ll be sent to a non-existant page.
+If a website visitor clicks on one of those broken links, they’ll be sent to a non-existent page.
 That’s a bad user experience and it’s a signal to search engines that you’re not keeping your site up to date.
 That’s why it’s important to periodically audit your site for broken links and other usability issues.

 Making sure websites can be used by everyone should be the top priority of anyone who runs a website.
 Accessibility, in short, is the process of making sure that websites can be used by everyone.

 Accessibility ensures that all users can see, understand, navigate, and interact with a website.
-It also takes into account any disabilities that could change how a user interacts with your website, whether that be auditory, cognitive, neurological, physical, or visual diabilities.
+It also takes into account any disabilities that could change how a user interacts with your website, whether that be auditory, cognitive, neurological, physical, or visual disabilities.

 Some things to keep in mind when optimizing your website for accessibility include: